See the Series Introduction for Just Tao It, Part IHERE

 We are living through a crisis of leadership.

 Not a shortage of leaders.
-A crisis of what kind of leadership rises to power and what kind of systems reward it.
+A crisis of what kind of leadership rises to power — and what kind of systems reward it.

-Across democracies, corporations, institutions, media ecosystems, and movements, we increasingly reward leaders who are loud, certain, dominating, image-obsessed, allergic to criticism, and convinced that strength means never admitting error.
+Across politics, corporations, media ecosystems, institutions, and movements, we increasingly reward people who are loud, certain, image-driven, allergic to criticism, and convinced that strength means never admitting error.
+Somewhere along the way, domination started getting mistaken for competence.

 I’ve spent more decades in the applied behavioral science field than I care to admit.
 Long enough to watch leadership theories rise and fall.
 Long enough to sit with organizations trying to recover from the damage caused by leaders who confused dominance with strength and performance with wisdom.
 Long enough to watch intelligent human beings become trapped inside systems organized more around fear, image management, and ego protection than learning, trust, accountability, or reality.